13 Tips on How to Save Money on Groceries Before You Shop

 Yes, if your kiddo is sick and all they want is raspberries (in February), then by all means, get them.
 But buying out of season means that you will pay peak prices!
 This is mostly for items in the Produce Dept and the Meat & Seafood Dept.

-You can’t get around having fresh items, but buying frozen can be a great option!
+You can’t get around having fresh items, but buying frozen food can be a great option!
 Or better yet, visit a local farm and pick your own!
 Pick some for eating now and some to freeze for later!
 I do this every year with strawberries, blueberries, and raspberries.
 Check out how the cost breaks down compared to buying from stores, here in this post on cheap things to do with your kiddos, it’s #15.

 How to save money on groceries – know your resources

-Six – Use your tools
+Seven – Use your tools

 I usually go through the app every week, and then right before I shop, I load up coupons, and while in the store, I check the app just before checkout to see if there’s anything else in my cart that may have a coupon.